LogtalkDotOrg/logtalk.org/_pages/tools.md

 Logtalk includes a set of sample [helper scripts](https://github.com/LogtalkDotOrg/logtalk3/tree/master/scripts/embedding) with [usage examples](https://github.com/LogtalkDotOrg/logtalk3/tree/master/scripts/embedding/SCRIPT.txt) for embedding the Logtalk runtime and Logtalk applications using selected backend Prolog compilers.
-These scripts greatly simplify packaging and delivering of applications and can be used as basis for e.g. automatically generating executables and JAR files.
+These scripts greatly simplify packaging and delivering of applications and can be used as basis for, e.g., automatically generating executables and JAR files.

 ## Version management